Snowflake-Labs/geff/README.md

 # GEFF

-The Generic External Function Framework (GEFF) is a generic backend for [Snowflake External Functions](https://docs.snowflake.com/en/sql-reference/external-functions-introduction.html) which allows Snowflake users to perform generic invocations of Call Drivers (e.g. HTTP, SMTP, XML-RPC) and either return results to Snowflake or store them using Destination Drivers (e.g. to S3), empowering users to create new pipelines in Snowflake's Data Cloud using a standardized RBAC and interactions with Cloud Infrastructure for management of authentication credentials and other secrets.
+The Generic External Function Framework (GEFF) is a generic backend for [Snowflake External Functions](https://docs.snowflake.com/en/sql-reference/external-functions-introduction.html) which allows Snowflake users to invoke RPC endpoints via Call Drivers (e.g. HTTP, SMTP, XML-RPC), either returning results to Snowflake, or storing them with Write Drivers (e.g. to S3).

+GEFF empowers users to invoke a variety of external RPC's without changing infrastructure, managing and modeling those RPC interfaces in Snowflake's Data Cloud, using Snowflake RBAC, and a single standaredized interaction with CSP's.

 ## Example